 Ontologies provide a structure of terms to represent concepts, and also provide a hierarchy in order to define the relations between the concepts.
 These relations provide means to quantify a relation and its strength.
-In this sense a concept can be more related to a term A than to other term B, if the numeric value of the relation between the concept and term A is higher.
+In this sense a concept can be more related to a term ‘A’ than to other term ‘B’, if the numeric value of the relation between the concept and term A is higher.
 Although ontologies provide structures for concept representation, they are static.
 Additionally, the maintenance necessary in an ontology consumes a lot of time and other resources, such as a specialized administrator to do it.
 Other requirement for an ontology that could be a problem, is the agreement of the concepts inside it by the community.
 This process also requires time to do it, and this could bring delay to the creation of an Ontology.

 One of the areas that deal with the creation and maintenance of an ontology, is referred to as Ontology Learning.
-Ontology Learning (OL) is the area that studies the mechanisms and processes to transform heavy tasks like the creation and maintenance of an Ontology, into a semi or complete automatic process.
-This area still has a long path ahead.
-Although semi-automatic methods were found that still requires the help of an ontology expert, for example, to validate a new concept, the idea of a pure automatic method that could enrich an ontology is not yet in a near future.
+Ontology Learning (OL) is the area that studies the mechanisms and processes to transform heavy tasks like the creation and maintenance of an Ontology, into a semi or complete automatic process..
+Although semi-automatic methods were found that still requires the help of an ontology expert, for example, to validate a new concept, the idea of a pure automatic method that could enrich an ontology is still far from being achieved.

 One of the motors that drive OL itself is the recognition of patterns in the data that could gather interesting information (knowledge) to further evaluation.
 A pattern, specifically in semantic domain, can be seen as a predictable occurrence that repeats itself along some text data.
 Knowledge itself, can be seen as information discovered in some data that could be interesting or useful for the domain applied.
 For instance, this could be information not yet known or unpredictable in the domain.